 - Start putting together an emergency kit of items needed if you must leave your home.

-- Ask your Tribal or City Administrator about the community flood preparations.
+- Ask your Tribal or City Administrator about the community flood preparations and if the community’s emergency response plan has been updated.
 This may include a local area to evacuate to, designated people to observe the river level and alert the community.

 TWO WEEKS BEFORE BREAKUP